MV Kungsholm (1965): Vancouver Winter Olympics

-From 26 January to 23 March 2010, Mona Lisa was used as floating accommodations while docked at the Squamish port in British Columbia, Canada.
+From 26 January to 23 March 2010, Mona Lisa was used as floating accommodation at Squamish, British Columbia, Canada.
 During the 2010 Winter Olympics and Paralympics in Vancouver and Whistler, approximately 1,400 crew, volunteers and paid staff were housed aboard.

-Final Sailing Years
+Final sailing years

-She resumed her voyages with Lord Nelson Seereisen during 2010 from May until August.
-Her future after termination of her charter to Lord Nelson Seereisen in August 2010 was uncertain as she did not comply with the new SOLAS regulations coming into effect in October 2010.
+She resumed her voyages with Lord Nelson-Seereisen during 2010 from May until August, when her charter ended.
+Her future was then uncertain as she did not comply with the new SOLAS passenger safety regulations coming into effect in October 2010.